Building and Deploying a Single-Page Application on AWS

 aws s3 sync dist/ s3://YOUR_BUCKET_NAME --delete

-flag ensures that files not present in--delete
+flag ensures that files not present indist/

 - Replace